pester/Pester/README.md

 > 👉 Pester v5 - alpha1 info is deep down there below this

+> 🙋‍ Have questions or want to discuss a point?
+[Go here](https://github.com/pester/Pester/issues/1218)

 ## 🍌 Scoping of Describe & It

 This change is not really that new, it works the same as in alpha1, but there I did not describe it 😅 And now it is useful to understand the difference from v4, which in turns make understanding the mocking described below easier.
 So here we go: